bcarlborg/personal-site/src/blog/a-snake-like-game-in-risc-v-assembly/content.md

 I still don't know what I don't know about CPUs...
 But I do now know that the CPU as it presents itself to assembly programs is yet another abstraction, what the actual hardware is doing below is much more complicated.

 ## In conclusion

 This was a fantastic project!
 I spent many months getting everything working, but ultimately I learned a lot.
-Getting this program working game me that special kind of confidence that you only feel when you learn how to write software at a new, lower level of abstraction.
+Getting this program working gave me that special kind of confidence that you only feel when you learn how to write software at a new, lower level of abstraction.

 Learning how to write software at this level feels a lot like leveling your character up in a video game... you unlock some new skill that allows you to explore all sorts of new dynamics and locations in the game.